 It wasn’t long before word got around that Mrs Beeble was letting me read books from the lower, forbidden floor of the library.
 In what might’ve been a show trial in another time and place, my grade teacher actually made me read out loud from books picked out at random to prove I was as literate as I claimed.
 All the while Mrs Beeble was forced to look on, seething in anger.
 I distinctly remember her hissing through gritted teeth, “This is my library, and these books are meant to be read!”
 But thankfully this story has a happy ending: after demonstrating that I knew the ‘ph’ in “pheasant” was pronounced like the ‘f’ in “FUBAR”, I was grudgingly allowed free range of the library.
 As for Mrs Beeble, in my final year at the school she won the state lottery, an event which nobody had seen coming, let alone her.
 She spent the winnings wisely, buying herself a red sports car in which she drove off into the sunset, never to return to teaching.
 At her farewell I was chosen to present her with a rather unctuous bouquet of flowers in front of the whole school.
 I very nearly disgraced myself by bursting into tears, a catastrophe averted only when I saw how happy Mrs Beeble was to be leaving a school run by the Stepford Wives.
 As far as I can tell, the school didn’t look for a replacement librarian until at least the mid-‘90s, although thankfully I was well out of there by then.

-But back to that first game of D&D. This was the 1981 Basic Set, which D&D fans have subsequently dubbed the “magenta box” to distinguish it from the more famous “red box” edition from 1983.
+But back to that first game of D&D. This was the 1981 Basic Set, which D&D fans have subsequently dubbed the “magenta box” (to distinguish it from the perhaps better known “red box” edition from 1983).
 I just looked that up on Google, of course.
 Back in 1985 it looked like a purple box to me, but one with a huge green dragon on the front.

 “This is a very unusual game,” Mrs Beeble told our little group.
 “We don’t compete against each other, and there’s no winners.”
 A couple of the kids seemed visibly disappointed with this.
 “But,” she went on, “we do have to work together as a team to win the game.
 Dungeons & Dragons is fun, but it’s not an easy game.
 Now, the first thing we have to do is decide who we’re going to play.”

-The process of character generation seemed completely natural to me as I rolled the three six-sided dice – or “3d6” as it’s said in the peculiar dialect of D&D – and assembled the bare bones of my character: Strength, Intelligence, Wisdom, Constitution, Dexterity, Charisma.
-This being Basic D&D, the characters were basic too – just Fighters, Clerics, Thieves and Magic-Users, plus those so-so non-human races.
+The process of character generation seemed completely natural to me as I rolled the three six-sided dice – or “3d6” as I learnt it was said – and assembled the bare bones of my character: Strength, Intelligence, Wisdom, Constitution, Dexterity, Charisma.
+This being Basic rules, the characters were basic too – just Fighters, Clerics, Thieves and Magic-Users, plus those so-so non-human races.
 Honestly, who’d want to be a halfling?
-Like most young nerds I went for a magic user, and was rewarded with two measly spells, one of which was a magic arrow that I could fire only once.
+Like a lot of young nerds I went for a magic user, and was rewarded with two measly spells, one of which was a magic arrow that I could fire only once.
 The other spell I can’t remember, but it was probably “Speak Marmoset” or something equally useless.

-The other players were four kids from my class, all of whose names I have regrettably forgotten but whose player characters I recall very clearly: a fighter, a cleric, a thief and a dwarf, plus my magic user.
+The other players were four kids from my class (that’s my class at school, not my character class – see what I did there?), all of whose names I have regrettably forgotten but whose player characters I recall very clearly: a fighter, a cleric, a thief and a dwarf, plus my magic user.
 All first level, of course.
 I’m certain Mrs Beeble surreptitiously nudged us in the right direction to put together a party with the optimal mix of skills to survive our very first dungeon crawl.

 Finally, in the last half hour of that first session, we entered the dungeon.
 Looking back, it was as basic an adventure as you can imagine.
 We walked down a gloomy corridor – it took a while for all the kids in the group to realise this is what we were doing – but we made it to the end, eventually.